pifroggi/vapoursynth-stuff/docker/README.md

 ## Setup
 1. Run [VcXsrv](https://sourceforge.net/projects/vcxsrv/) with the default settings *(optional, only for GUI support)*
 2. Download the `docker` folder from this GitHub repository
-3. Open CMD or Powershell in the `docker` folder/navigate into it
+3. Open CMD or PowerShell in the `docker` folder/navigate into it
 4. Run the docker container
    * __Option 1:__ Download a prebuild image
      About 15gb download size and 25gb on disk.
      When you run a docker container for the first time, it will be automatically downloaded.
      If you don't need GUI support, remove `-e DISPLAY=host.docker.internal:0.0`
        ```
        # CMD:
        docker run -e DISPLAY=host.docker.internal:0.0 --privileged --gpus all -it -v "%cd%:/workspace/vapoursynth" pifroggi/vapoursynth:2025_07_28
-       # Powershell:
+       # PowerShell:
        docker run -e DISPLAY=host.docker.internal:0.0 --privileged --gpus all -it -v "${PWD}:/workspace/vapoursynth" pifroggi/vapoursynth:2025_07_28
        ```
    * __Option 2:__ Build the image yourself